Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 Another simple example would be to add a pointer to a type. `typename te::add_pointer::template f<int>::type `would be `int*` for example.
 Not all meta-expression requires others meta-expressions as "functions inputs".

 Obviously, my library tries to hide all ugly `typename `and `template` as much as possible.
-But this allows the meta-expressions to have two kinds of inputs : another meta-expression in the primary template, and "inputs" type in the subtype `f`.
+But this allows the meta-expressions to have two kinds of inputs : another meta-expression in the primary template, and "inputs" type in the sub-type `f`.
 My choice to abstract all of this was to create two specials meta-expressions (`te::input_` and `te::pipe_`)and an type alias( `te::eval_pipe_`).

 ### te::input_< typename ...
 Ts >